Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Acknowledgements

-\quad We thank Ivo Souza, Garima Ahuja, Felix Lüpke, Lukasz Plucinski, Aurélien Manchon, Daegeun Jo, Peter Oppeneer, and Suik Cheon for fruitful discussions.
+We thank Ivo Souza, Garima Ahuja, Felix L\"upke, Lukasz Plucinski, Aur\'elien Manchon, Daegeun Jo, Peter Oppeneer, and Suik Cheon for fruitful discussions.
 H.-W. Lee, I. Baek, and H. Lee were financially supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2024-00356270, RS-2024-00410027).
-This work was supported by the Jülich Supercomputing Centre (jiff40) and the National Supercomputing Center (KSC-2025-CRE-0068).
+This work was supported by the J\"ulich Supercomputing Centre (jiff40) and the National Supercomputing Center (KSC-2025-CRE-0068).
 We also acknowledge support by the Deutsche Forschungsgemeinschaft (DFG) in the framework of TRR 288 $-$ 422213477 (Project B06), and by the EIC Pathfinder OPEN grant 101129641 ``OBELIX''.